segmentio/hello-world-jonathan/README.md

-# hello-world-jonathan
+# hello_world_jonathan

-hello-world-jonathan is a simple example of a production ready RPC service in Go.
+hello_world_jonathan is a simple example of a production ready RPC service in Go.
 Instead of attempting to abstract away the details of bootstrapping a new service like `kit`, this is meant to be used as a blueprint of how to piece together various libraries.

 # Libraries